An outdoor barbecue is going to lure insects into your yard.

-You may have seen yellow “bug lights” in your department store and wondered if they actually worked or if they were just another marketing gimmick.
+You may have seen yellow “bug light bulbs” (like this one) and wondered if they actually worked or if they were just another marketing gimmick.

 The short answer is, while they aren’t going to make your lawn completely bug-free, they can effectively reduce the amount of frequent fliers.